giovannipozzobon/rp2350pc_job/modules/dvi/documents/dvi.md

 This is the low level driver for DVI output.
 It's primary purpose is to set up HSTX and DMA in the Pico to create a display.

 This does not provide display modes per se.
 It sets up the HSTX to render lines in a particular format (see options below).

+It runs on core 1.

 There is a callback function which gets the line data for each line.
+There is the option to call functions on this core every vertical sync.

 ## Further Modules